adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 | `X` mixer, eq. $$(33)$$ | rows $$(1,1,1,1)$$, $$(1,-1,-1,1)$$, $$(-1,-1,1,1)$$, $$(1,-1,1,-1)$$; $$\mathcal{M}_X^{-1} = \tfrac{1}{4}\mathcal{M}_X^{T}$$ |
 | Motor command | $$\omega_i = \sqrt{F_i / k_f}$$, after clipping $$F_i$$ to $$[0, F_{max}]$$ |

-The thread running through all of it: **thrust can only point along one body axis, so all horizontal motion is bought by tilting.** The outer loop decides where to point, the inner loop points there, and the mixer distributes the request across four rotors that can each only push one way.
+If there is one thing to carry away from all this, it is that thrust only ever points along one body axis, so every bit of horizontal motion has to be bought by tilting.
+The outer loop decides where to point, the inner loop points there, and the mixer splits the request across four rotors that can each only push one way.

+#### Note
+If you come across any errors, please let me know.
+I will be happy to fix it.
+Happy reading!! :smiley:

 ## References